 Over-investment in product at an early stage is another common problem we encounter.
-New product adoption now requires significant behaviour change.
+New product adoption now requires significant behavior change.
 No one needs a new app or website.
 Our phones (and our lives) are already full.
 It's becoming exponentially harder to achieve traction with a new product, even when you already have an engaged community of users.

 Because effecting behavior change is hard, it's advisable to start small and build the simplest possible version of your idea and assess the response from your target audience or customer base.
 Our experience is that, if it fulfills a pressing need, people will engage even when the execution is primitive.
 All too often we see a great product idea lost within an over-engineered feature set that obscures the core value.